BHoM/documentation/docs/Development/Testing/index.md

     See below for a better example of a good unit test.

 ### Better examples of good unit tests
-Some better example of a good unit test is in the [`IsNumericIntegralTypeTests`](https://github.com/BHoM/BHoM_Engine/blob/f18a175c2c14f703f7f62e7cdee7658e8c4618c9/.ci/unit-tests/Base_Engine_Tests/Query/IsNumericIntegralType.cs#L31-L52) test class, which looks like this (edited and with additional comments for illustrative puposes):
+A good example of a simple unit test can be found in another repository, the Base BHoM_Engine.
+This test is in the [`IsNumericIntegralTypeTests`](https://github.com/BHoM/BHoM_Engine/blob/f18a175c2c14f703f7f62e7cdee7658e8c4618c9/.ci/unit-tests/Base_Engine_Tests/Query/IsNumericIntegralType.cs#L31-L52) test class, which looks like this (edited and with additional comments for illustrative purposes):

 ```cs
 namespace BH.Tests.Engine.Base.Query